President Trump condemns anti-Semitism: 'It has to stop'

 During his tour of the National Museum of African American History and Culture, Trump was shown an exhibit on slavery during the American Revolution.
 He was joined by eldest daughter Ivanka and two black members of his team: Housing and Urban Development secretary nominee Ben Carson and administration official Omarosa Manigault.

-The museum includes an exhibit about Carson's humble beginnings in Detroit to his rise as a neurosurgeon and eventual Republican presidential candidate.
+The museum, which this month reached a milestone of 1 million visitors since opening in September, includes an exhibit about Carson's humble beginnings in Detroit to his rise as a neurosurgeon and eventual Republican presidential candidate.

 Trump later told reporters that he plans to visit the Holocaust Museum and going is "very important to me."

 To kick off Black History Month, Trump held a round-table meeting with African-American leaders at the White House in early February.
-At the time, he lauded the African-American history museum, which opened on the National Mall last fall, as a place where people can learn about prominent civil rights leaders such as Martin Luther King Jr. and Frederick Douglass.
+At the time, he lauded the African-American history museum — located on the National Mall — as a place where people can learn about prominent civil rights leaders such as Martin Luther King Jr. and Frederick Douglass.

 As a candidate in October, Trump pledged a "new deal for black America," which included putting more police on the streets and targeting "blighted communities" with "disaster designation" in order to spur the transformation of urban cities.